How to Appeal a Decision About Your Income Assistance

 - Fill out the appeal form which is part of our downloadable appeals form OR write a letter.
-If you write a letter, please include your name, address, telephone number, health card number, and the name of your caseworker.
-Describe why you are requesting a review of the decision.
-If you have already received a decision review, please describe why you are requesting an appeal hearing.
+If you write a letter, please include your name, address, telephone number, date of birth, and the name of your caseworker.
+Describe why you are requesting a review of the decision

 What happens next

 The first step in the appeal process is a decision review.
 This is done by a member of the Decision Review Service unit who was not involved in the original decision you are appealing.
 Within 10 business days the reviewer will let you know if the original decision should stay the same, should be changed completely or changed in part.

 The decision will be based on the information you have provided the department and on the Employment Support and Income Assistance Act.

-If you are unhappy with the results of the administrative review, you can request an appeal hearing.
+If you are unhappy with the results of the decision review, you can request an appeal hearing.